mougithub/Quantitative_Projects/README.md

 # Quantitative-Research-JP-Morgan-Job-Simulation-Virtual-internship
 I recently completed the JPMC Quantitative Research job simulation in Forage.
 Here is what I learned in details and in simple terms.
 The job simulation can be divided into **two main** projects with **4 tasks** in total, detailed promts are in each task folder.

-**Task 1** - Take historic existing price data (monthly snapshot) and extarpolate for next year price estimation.
+In first project(Task 1 and Tastk 2) I was given a natural gas price data and told to **Task 1** - Take historic existing price data (monthly snapshot) and extarpolate for next year price estimation.
 Visualize and find patterns or seasonal trends for the factors that caused the variation.

 **What I did**: I can do np.polyfit (NumPy) or sklearn () or LSTM, For these datasets, i did the sklearn.
 I found that there appears to be a seasonal pattern, with higher prices occurring in the winter months (e.g., January, February, December) and lower prices in the summer months (e.g., June, July).
 This is likely due to increased demand for heating in the winter.